Skincare

 Sun damage — what most people picture when they say "sunspots" or "age spots" — is cumulative UV-induced melanin production.
 Your melanocytes respond to UV exposure by producing more pigment as a protective response, and over years that pigment accumulates unevenly, particularly on the face, chest, and hands.

 Melasma is different.
 It's driven by a combination of hormonal influence and UV exposure, which is why it tends to appear on the upper lip, cheeks, and forehead in a characteristic pattern and why it's so much more common in women — particularly those who are pregnant, on oral contraceptives, or in perimenopause.
-The hormonal component means that treating melasma like sun damage can backfire: certain light-based therapies that work well on UV-induced spots can actually worsen melasma, especially in patients with higher Fitzpatrick skin types.
+The hormonal component means that treating melasma like sun damage can backfire: certain light-based therapies that work well on UV-induced spots can actually worsen melasma, especially in clients with higher Fitzpatrick skin types.

 Post-inflammatory hyperpigmentation (PIH) is the dark discoloration that follows skin trauma — acne breakouts, cuts, rashes, or any procedure that creates inflammation.
 Your skin's melanocytes respond to that inflammation by depositing extra pigment in the healing tissue.
 PIH is not a sun-damage issue at its root, though UV exposure will absolutely intensify and prolong it.

 Yuma's UV index is among the highest in the United States year-round.
 By late May, we're approaching conditions that make even brief unprotected outdoor exposure meaningful — and unlike coastal cities with marine-layer cloud cover, Yuma's dry desert air offers no buffer.
-Hyperpigmentation is a year-round reality here, but the weeks before summer peak are when I see the most patients coming in with concerns they've been watching since winter.
+Hyperpigmentation is a year-round reality here, but the weeks before summer peak are when we see the most clients coming in with concerns they've been watching since winter.

 The desert climate adds another layer: lower humidity tends to compromise the skin barrier over time, which makes skin more reactive — and a reactive skin barrier makes PIH more likely after any procedure.
 That's not a reason to avoid treatment.
 It's a reason to assess carefully, sequence thoughtfully, and make sun protection a non-negotiable part of any plan.
 If you're not already rigorous about SPF, that conversation has to happen before we talk about anything else.
-Our sun protection guidance for Yuma-area patients explains exactly why, and it applies to every hyperpigmentation patient we see.
+Our sun protection guidance for Yuma-area clients explains exactly why, and it applies to every hyperpigmentation client we see.

 Sun damage typically presents as discrete, well-defined spots — often on the nose, cheeks, and upper chest — that have accumulated slowly over years.
 Melasma tends to be more diffuse, with irregular borders and a geographic distribution that follows sun-exposed areas but tracks with hormone changes.
 PIH is usually identifiable by history: there's a preceding inflammatory event, and the discoloration corresponds to that location.